 2. Check if there is any insurance available

-There are certain insurance policies that can pay out to ensure that a person’s debt is repaid in the event of their death – take, for example, insurance to cover the repayment of a mortgage policy.
+Certain insurance policies can payout to ensure that a person’s debt is repaid in the event of their death – take, for example, insurance to cover the repayment of a mortgage policy.
 You should check to see if there is any such insurance policy in place.

 If there is, check the details of what the policy covers to show you what you can actually claim.
-It’s important to determine the nature of the policy, what it covers, and how much has been paid into the policy as to whether or not it can pay out.
+It’s important to determine the nature of the policy, what it covers, and how much has been paid into the policy as to whether or not it can payout.
 Contact the insurance company as soon as possible to get the claim process started and ensure the debt can be paid off.
-In the event of a life insurance policy payout, it often skips the estate and goes straight to the beneficiary, but if there is no such beneficiary nominated that payment will go to the estate.
-It can then be used towards the repayment of any other debts that are outstanding.
-As ever, it’s essential to closely check the terms of the policy.
+In the event of a life insurance policy payout, it often skips the estate and goes straight to the beneficiary.
+Still, if there is no such beneficiary nominated, that payment will go to the estate.
+It can then be used towards the repayment of any other outstanding debts.
+As ever, it’s essential to check the terms of the policy closely.